ness056/FactorioPreviewToolkit/README.md

 ### 2. 🟢 Start the Toolkit
 Run the provided `factorio-preview-toolkit` executable (just double-click it or start it from a terminal window).
-- By default on first launch, it will prompt you to **authorize Dropbox**, so previews can be automatically uploaded and shared with your audience.
-(See the [🌍 Host the Viewer for Your Audience](#🌍-host-the-viewer-for-your-audience) section.)
 - It will now automatically detect Your **currently active Factorio instance** and trigger on Any **map exchange strings** copied to your clipboard
->  ⚠️ Don't want automatic uploads or clipboard monitoring?
+>  ⚠️ Don't want automatic clipboard monitoring or instance localization?
 You can fully customize this in the `config.ini` file.
 (See the config section below.)

 ### 3. 🪟 Open the Map Viewer
 Open the included `factorio-preview-viewer.html` file in your browser.
 This local interface lets you explore your map previews easily.